The second iteration of YETI’s soft-sided cooler comes with upgrades to thermal performance and accessibility, all while remaining tough as nails.

 With this release, YETI didn’t reinvent the wheel, but improved on an already refined and functional soft-sided cooler.
 The new sizes and accessibility will be welcome additions for those in the market for ultra-portable coolers.

-I filled the 30-liter cooler to capacity with ice, beer, and food for a weekend of rock climbing and fly fishing in western Wisconsin.
+I filled the 30-quart cooler to capacity with ice, beer, and food for a weekend of rock climbing and fly fishing in western Wisconsin.
 I hauled the cooler up and down rock climbing approaches and ate all of my meals from the YETI.
 After the trip was complete, I reached for a beer, not from the fridge, but the Hopper.
 There was still plenty of ice.

 It was about 65-degrees for most of the trip, not very hot, but the cooler did its job.
 YETI doesn’t release exact ice retention details on the cooler given the multitude of variables that go into how the cooler performs.